 The mailman rings the bell so I can sign for the package.
-While he prepares the certified-mail forms, he says he is delighted to stop carrying this reasonably heavy, though small, packet, and that I am lucky he’s on duty, because the mailing address is wrong.
-Having delivered my bills and catalogues for 20 years, Jackie is my amigo.
+While he prepares the certified-mail forms for my John Hancock, he admits he is delighted to stop carrying this reasonably heavy, though small, packet, and that I am lucky he’s on duty, because the mailing address is wrong.
+Having delivered my bills and catalogs for 20 years, Jackie is my amigo.
 We discuss kids, cars and politics.
 A day without Jackie is a day when the mail arrives after 4.

-The box is the size of a fruitcake but heavier.
-The label indicates the sender was the department of cell and development biology at the University of Pennsylvania.
+Jackie and I discuss the possible contents of the package.
+The box is the size of a fruitcake, but heavier.
+The label indicates the sender was the department of cell and development biology at the university.
 Postage paid: $9.25.
+No clues there.

 Does Jackie think it’s a bomb?
 No, he says, but please wait until he leaves before opening it.

-With a fresh coat of Sally Hansen on my nails, I find a letter opener.
-The cardboard carton opens easily, revealing an unimaginative, black plastic box.
+Since I have a fresh coat of Sally Hansen on my nails, I find a letter opener.
+The cardboard carton unfastens easily, revealing an unimaginative, black plastic box.
 A sticker says it contains the remains of E.A., age 81, cremation number 20549.
 My mother’s ashes.
 Omigod.

 Needing to talk to someone, I run down the street to catch Jackie, who hasn’t passed the Cunninghams’.
 I tell him what he was been carrying.
 Omigod is his reaction, too.